 Also, about 95% of my paycheck goes to paying rent, utilities, car, phone, food, student debt, etc. So, besides the free annual physical exam, going to the doctor ain’t a thing.
 And before you say it, I have looked into why my employer doesn’t provide better health insurance coverage, Becky.
 While they won’t admit it, employers just don’t want to pay for health insurance anymore.
 They’re tired of pretending to give a shit about your problems and that you’re more than just a number to them.
 Instead, they blame Obamacare: “O-bama-care is why we can’t hook you up with that dope ass cheap insurance no more.”

-Bullshit.
-You just hate taxes and black people.
-And unfortunately, since I understand the need for taxes and don’t hate black people, I get to go see Dr. Magatu.
+Unfortunately, since I understand the need for taxes, I get to go see Dr. Magatu.
 And trust me, I am not the only patient of Dr. Magatu’s Healing Emporium.
 He actually had to recently stop accepting new patients.
 After hearing of Dr. Magatu’s decent healing powers, and even more importantly, his extremely low-cost fees from some friends and coworkers, I figured it was time to YOLO down on towards Dr. Magatu’s.
 And I’m not kidding when I say extremely low-cost, I’m talking $30 and a live frog, which are surprisingly quite easy to obtain.
 What’s even more surprising is that Dr. Magatu is considered one of the most expensive witchdoctors to see in the state.